jsharkey13/cambridge-cstia-databases/tutorials/document.md

 ```
 Compare this to the SQL it took to compute the same list; the de-normalisation of the data makes some things much easier.

-If the objects in the list are more complex, we can provide another `Query()` that operates on the documents in that list.
+If the objects in the list are more complex, we can provide another `Query()` that operates on the sub-documents in that list.
 To find all movies directed by Steven Spielberg, we can do:
 ```python
 tdb_movies.count(Query().directors.any(Query().name == 'Steven Spielberg'))